ArslanRama/ArslanRama/README.md

 # Hi there, :wave:
-I am a full stack web developer since I had a change of career in 2020.
+I am an enthusiastic front-end web developer coming from totally a different background as linguistic.
 I live in in Leipzig, Germany.
 - I love programming languages, it is pretty exciting to discover where my abilities can lead me.
+Although I like front-end more but I also learn back-end becauise it is fun to see what is cooked in the kitchen :heart_eyes:
-- Working in different countries play a huge role in my personal growth as I am always open and eager to learn new stuff that I am interested such as languages, information technology, social media, marketing, photography, web development and graphic design.
+- Working in different countries play a huge role in my personal growth as I am always open and eager to learn new stuff that I am interested such as languages, web development, information technology, social media, marketing, photography and graphic design.
-## I’ll be open to job offers by the end of  July, 2021!

 <br />